Our Services

 Helpful Resources

-A shingles rash often starts with burning, tingling, or sharp nerve pain followed by a one sided, band like cluster of blisters; starting antiviral treatment within 72 hours can reduce pain, shorten the illness, and lower the risk of complications like postherpetic neuralgia.
+Shingles typically begins with burning, tingling, or sharp nerve pain, followed within days by a one-sided, band-like cluster of fluid-filled blisters.
+Starting antiviral medication within 72 hours of the rash appearing can significantly reduce pain, shorten the outbreak, and lower the risk of long-term complications such as postherpetic neuralgia.

 If you're experiencing these symptoms, you're not alone.
 Shingles (also called herpes zoster) is common, especially in adults over 50 or anyone with a weakened immune system.
 The good news?
 Early medical treatment can significantly reduce pain, shorten the illness, and lower the risk of complications.